Director: James Mangold

-Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off. though I will say that some of the technical terminologies that is used might go over the head of audience members not up to date with the sport.
+Every over-take, corner or crash in the film is a visual delight, it’s clear to see that Mangold knew exactly how to shoot a racing film and his choice to use as little CGI as possible really paid off.
+Though I will say that some technical terminologies that are used might go over the head of audience members not up to date with the sport.

 In the end, although Ford V Ferrari has somewhat of an old-fashioned vibe, the race scenes are terrific, the acting is pitch-perfect, and the drama hits when it needs to.
 Even if you’re not big into motorsport, you’ll find something to keep you entertained.
 Though I do feel the final 10 minutes could have been handled a bit better to give it more emotion.